cwk30/cwk30.github.io/Engineering.md

 </div>
 <br>

-The new model had a new hinge design, a pair of aluminium plates to guide the wings to fold back.
+The new model had a new hinge design, a pair of aluminum plates to guide the wings to fold back.
 The previous design was simply too fragile, and unable to handle the stress from rough landings.
 The new design also allows for the wings to be completely folded, parallel to the fuselage.

 I then moved to work on Solidworks, to further finalise the dimensions of my hinge design.

 ![Solidworks Model]({{ site.baseurl }}/images/Wingplate.JPG)
 <div style="text-align:center;">
-    <em>Wing plate dimensions, solidworks model.</em>
+    <em>Wing plate dimensions, Solidworks model.</em>
 </div>
 <br>